Due to popular demand we have issued an updated version of our article on reducing taxes in Australia.

 Small business owners who own assets with significant Capital Gains outside of their super account should time the sale of the assets to reduce the amount of CGT.

 There is a lifetime limit of $500,000 CGT exemption on the sale of an active business asset.
-For those who are under 55, the proceeds from the sale of the asset must be paid into a superannuation fund or retirement savings account.
+For those who are under 55, some of the proceeds from the sale of the asset must be paid into a superannuation fund or retirement savings account.